FPSG-UIUC/speculative_interference/dcache_poc/README.md

 ### 3.3 Running the POC

-*Disclaimer*: The function calls in the dcache_poc assume an LLC associativity of 12 (the machine I tested this on).
+Note: The function calls in the *dcache_poc.c* assume an LLC associativity of 12 (the machine I tested this on).
 There will need to be manual modifications made if this is not the case.

+For an LLC associativity of 16 use the *dcache_poc16.c* instead.

 Before running the dcache_poc we need to specify cpuids defined at the top of **dcache_poc.c**.
 If the machine does not support SMT simply assign different cpuids for **VIC**, **ATKD**, and **CLK**.
 If the machine does support SMT, make sure **VIC** and **ATKD** are seperate logical cores and not sibling hyperthreads. (**ATKS** was used to run an SMT version of the attack and is not currently being run so it can be safely ignored) Refer to Step 1 for how to determine sibling hyperthreads.